 Roughly, because you can trade with other community members, you need to consider what you’re best at relative to others in the community.
 This can sometimes mean taking options with worse personal fit, to have a greater community impact.

 Comparative advantage is a complex issue and we go into more depth in a separate article, but here are some key points to illustrate the difference.

-However, suppose there is someone else in the community who could take the operations role instead or otherwise work in finance where they could donate more than you could in software engineering.
+However, suppose there is someone else in the community who is choosing between taking the same operations role or working in finance (where they could earn to give more than you could in software engineering).
 It seems clear that the ideal allocation is for you to work in operations, taking the role with lower personal fit, but freeing up the other person to donate even more in finance.